 For the most part, we followed the kindergarten curriculum exactly, with only a few minor adjustments here and there (after the larger change of math curriculum in the fall).
 I will be posting a new kindergarten curriculum for this coming fall hopefully soon.
 In the meantime, here are a few thoughts and what we learned.

 Stories of Great Americans for Little Americans was just okay.
-There were definitely stories that either didn’t hold B’s attention or required a lot of editing as the language and/or attitudes toward minorities were pretty archaic.
+There were definitely stories that either didn’t hold B’s attention or required a lot of editing as the language and/or attitudes toward people of color were pretty archaic.
 I have a feeling we may run into this quite often with some of the older books we’ll be reading, so it was a good reminder to me that pre-reading is important.
 For the most part, it wasn’t a bad book, but I may look at a few others over the summer to see what other options there are.

 How Ben Franklin Stole the Lightning and The Boy Who Drew Birds were both great, but I’m not sure they were necessary as an addition to Stories of Great Americans, so I may take them out of the curriculum but mention them as additional reading that might be fun.